 The highlight of this location is Manuel Antonio National Park and we did a guided tour which I would say is the only way to really appreciate the diverse nature of this park.
 The guides are also able to point out certain animals that you might miss on your own.
 We saw frogs, lizards, deer, sloths, monkeys, hummingbirds, iguanas, bats, and snakes.
 We found that all the guides we had were super informative and passionate about the parks and their jobs!

+The local bus runs fairly frequently and will take you from the top of the hill down to the main public beach area at Manuel Antonio…you can walk but some parts of the road are fairly narrow.
 Places to eat in Manuel Antonio….check out El Avion (pricey but amazing views), El Wagon, Cafe Milagro, Claro Que Si, and Victoria’s Restaurant.

 After spending almost two weeks in this stunning country I’ve only been left wanting more!
 I’ll definitely be going back!
 Pura vida!!